-First of all, discussion with government officials and other stakeholders were conducted in all 6 districts of the study area identify the potential risk zone and locations of hazards.
+First of all, discussion with government officials and other stakeholders were conducted in district to identify the potential risk zone and locations of hazards.
 Then study team visited and identified locations for collection of GPS points for modeling and mapping.
 The team also recorded other information likes photos, type of hazards, condition of hazards, affected population, and impact of hazards, land use types and possible remedy measures.